cosmos/ibc/spec/core/ics-033-multi-hop/README.md

         consensusHeight := GetClientStateHeight(currentChain, previousChain.ClientID) // height of previous chain client state on current chain nextHeight := GetClientStateHeight(nextChain, currentChain)      // height of current chain state on next chain

-        // consensus state of previous chain on current chain at currentHeight which is the height of A's client state on B consensusState := GetConsensusState(currentChain, prevChain.ClientID, currentHeight)
+        // consensus state of previous chain on current chain at consensusHeight which is the height of previous chain client state on current chain consensusState := GetConsensusState(currentChain, prevChain.ClientID, currentHeight)

         // prefixed key for consensus state of previous chain